-Department/Booth Name affiliated with (i.e., Department Volunteer, Food Court Vendor, 4-H
+Department / Rooth Name affiliated with (i.e. Department Volunteer, Food Court Vendor, 4-H.

-Participant):

-(Public camping not available during the Fair)

-(Please Print Clearly)

-Name of Individual Responsible for Site (must be an adult):

-Mailing Address: \\\\\ City: \\\\\

-State: \\\\ Zip: \\\\\ Home Phone: \\\\

-E-Mail (please print clearly):
+0 CO R 0 C T C C C Aug 10 (Public camping not available during the Fair) (Please Pri nt Clearly) Transfer to the Paragraph for the Art Land Name of Ir dividual Responsib ole for Site (must be an adult): Mailing Ad dress: City: State: Zip: Home Phone:

-1. Prices are for reserved camping Monday, August 14, through Saturday, August 19.
+- Prices are for reserved camping Monday, August 14, through Saturday, August 19.
 Completing and sending in this form with fees reserves your space.
-Once spaces are filled, the campgrounds will be closed.
+Once spaces are filled, the campgrounds will be closed. - 2.
 Site prices are based on 5 people per site with one parked vehicle.
-For additional people prices below.
-RVs will have assigned spaces.
+For additional people prices below. - RVs will have assigned spaces.
 Please get your space number from the Fair office BEFORE PARKING to avoid having to relocate.
-RV spaces include water and electric hookup only.

-4. R.V. and tent spaces on the Fairgrounds DO NOT allow for in and out activity of cars or other vehicles during Fair event hours.
+RV spaces include water and electric hookup only. - 4.
+R.V. and tent spaces on the Fairgrounds DO NOT allow for in and out activity of cars or other vehicles during Fair event hours.
 For in and out access, cars may be parked in the back parking area with a purchased parking pass.
 Passes are available for purchase on site starting on Tuesday.
-Vehicles that have parked before Tuesday and are not by their designated campsite will be required to purchase an "In/Out" parking pass OR asked to park elsewhere if leaving the Fair during Fair Hours.

-5. Please submit a copy of your exhibitor form if you will have a 4-H dog overnight on the grounds.
-Other dogs are Not allowed during Fair.
+Vehicles that have parked before Tuesday and are not by their designated campsite will be required to purchase an "In/Out" parking pass OR asked to park elsewhere if leaving the Fair during Fair Hours. - 5.
+Please submit a copy of your exhibitor form if you will have a 4-H dog overnight on the grounds.
+Other dogs are Not allowed during Fair. - 6.
+REQUIRED EMERGENCY ASSISTANCE INFORMATION: Attach a list including the name and emergency telephone number(s) (please list cell numbers if applicable) of each individual staying in your campsite.